 If you’re wondering ‘paano kumuha ng travel pass’, this article is for you!
 Learn more about the Philippines’ travel restrictions and guidelines, the Safe, Swift, and Smart Passage (S-PaSS), and more.

 The COVID-19 pandemic has heavily affected the tourism industry.

-With travel restrictions and community lockdowns put in place to control further spread of the virus, the tourism industry has been put on hold – not just for local travelers in the Philippines, but also for international tourists who wish to visit the country’s top tourist spots.
+With travel restrictions and community lockdowns put in place to control the further spread of the virus, the tourism industry has been put on hold – not just for local travelers and celebrities in the Philippines, but also for international tourists who wish to visit the country’s top tourist spots.

 In this article, we answer the question ‘paano kumuha ng travel pass?’, and we also discuss travel guidelines imposed by the national and local government units in relation to COVID-19 to help you with your travel plans.